bonniesimon/Ktu-semester-mark-analyser/README.md

 | <roll no.>2  | mark      | mark      | ... | mark      |
 | ...          | ...       | ...       | ... | ...       |
 | <roll no.>n  | mark      | mark      | ... | mark      |

+# Things I learned :
+-Use python
+-Use pip3
+-openpyxl